KTamas03/credit-risk-classification/README.md

 ## Overview of the Analysis

-**Purpose of the analysis:** My goal in this analysis was to create a machine learning model to predict the creditworthiness of borrowers.
-I aimed to assess whether a borrower's loan should be categorized as "Healthy Loan" or "High-Risk Loan" based on the available financial information.
+**Purpose of the analysis:** In this scenario, I employed python and supervised machine learning techniques within a Jupyter Notebook to develop a logistic regression model to predict the creditworthiness of borrowers.
+I aimed to assess whether a borrower's loan should be categorized as a "Healthy Loan" or a "High-Risk Loan" based on the available financial information.

 **Data Used:** I worked with a dataset contained in the "lending_data.csv" file, located in the "Resources" folder.
 This dataset contained various financial and credit-related information about borrowers, which included loan size, interest rate, debt to income ratio, number of accounts, derogatory marks, total debt and loan status.
 The target variable I wanted to predict was "loan_status," which is binary and indicates whether a loan is healthy (0) or high-risk (1).